Select a government type/Select basis of accounting

 Your annual report requires seven digits for all account codes however, their display in the chart of accounts varies.
-The expenditure or expense accounts are presented without objects which are available in the BARS Manual.
+The expenditure or expense accounts are presented without object codes.
+Object codes are available in the BARS Manual.
 The reporting at the subobject level is not required.

 Appropriation.
 The legal spending level authorized by a budget ordinance or resolution.
 Spending should not exceed this level without prior approval of the governing body.